Sparse Blossom: correcting a million errors per core second with minimum-weight matching: Sparse Blossom

 Therefore, when a collision occurs between regions $R$ and $R^\prime$ along an edge $(p,q)$, the endpoints $(x,y)$ of the compressed edge associated with the collision edge $(R_x,R^\prime_y)$ can then be determined locally as $x=\mathcal{S}(p)$ and $y=\mathcal{S}(q)$.
 The observables $l(x,y)$ associated with the collision edge can be computed locally as $l(x,y)\coloneqq l(p)\oplus l(q)\oplus l(p,q)$.
 Note that compressed tracking can also be used to remove the peeling step of the union-find decoder~\cite{Delfosse2021almostlineartime}, as we explain in \app{compressed_uf}.
 We note that it would also be interesting to explore how compressed tracking could be generalised to improve decoding for other families of codes that are not decodable with matching (for which the corresponding error models are not graphlike).

-In PyMatching, we only rely on compressed tracking when there are 64 logical observables or fewer.
-When there are more than 64 logical observables, we use sparse blossom to find which detection events are matched to each other.
+In PyMatching, we only fully rely on compressed tracking when there are 64 logical observables or fewer.
+When there are more than 64 logical observables, we don't include the observable bitmask in the compressed edges, instead only storing the detection events at its endpoints.
+This still allows us to use sparse blossom to find which detection events are matched to each other.
 Then after sparse blossom has completed, for each matched pair $(u, v)$ we use a bi-directional Dijkstra search (implemented by adapting the flooder and tracker as required) to find the shortest path between $u$ and $v$.
 If $C\subseteq \mathcal{E}$ is the set of all edges along the shortest paths found this way by the Dijkstra search post-processing, then the solution output by PyMatching is $\bigoplus_{e_i\in C}l(e_i)$.
 Note that since we are only post-processing with Dijkstra rather than constructing the full path graph, this only adds a small relative overhead (typically less than 50\%) to the runtime.